-Complete the GS2 Plan of Study form for your doctoral degree program, and a GS2-14 Master's/Specialist en route to PhD Degree Curriculum form for the en route master's or specialist degree program.
-The GS2-14 form should include the signatures of your doctoral advisory committee, as well as your master's program committee members or specialist committee members, indicating both programs approve your simultaneous enrollment in the doctoral and master's/specialist programs.
-The GS2-14 Master's/Specialist en route to PhD Degree Curriculum form is due to the Graduate School the semester prior to the semester in which the master's degree or specialist degree is expected to be conferred.
+Fill out the GS2 Plan of Study form for your doctoral degree program, and a GS2-14 Masters/Specialist en route to Doctoral Degree Curriculum form for the en route master's or specialist degree program.
+(Note: If you have already completed your master's degree, your final GS2 Plan of Study for your completed Clemson master's degree will substitute for the GS2-14, and therefore the GS2-14 should not be completed or submitted.)
+The GS2-14 form should include the signatures of your doctoral advisory committee chair and doctoral program coordinator, as well as your master's program committee members or specialist committee members, indicating both programs approve your simultaneous enrollment in the doctoral and master's/specialist programs.
+The GS2-14 Master's/Specialist en route to Doctoral Degree Curriculum form is due to the Graduate School the semester prior to the semester in which the master's degree or specialist degree is expected to be conferred.

 Procedure for Faculty: Meet with the student to discuss the en route option, especially the bulleted items indicated above.
-If a master's en route program or specialist en route program is approved, work with the student to ensure the GS2-14 Master's/Specialist en route to PhD Degree Curriculum form and the GS2 Plan of Study are completed correctly, and all committee members' signatures are obtained before submitting to the Graduate School.
+If a master's en route program or specialist en route program is approved, work with the student to ensure the GS2-14 Master's/Specialist en route to Doctoral Degree Curriculum form and the GS2 Plan of Study are completed correctly, and all the appropriate committee members' signatures are obtained before submitting to the Graduate School.
+If the student has already completed their Clemson master's degree, the GS2-14 form is unnecessary and should not be submitted.

-Completing the forms: The GS2-14, Master's/Specialist en route to Ph.D.
-Degree Curriculum form, must include a minimum of 30 credit hours required for the master's degree.
+Completing the forms: The GS2-14, Master's/Specialist en route to Doctoral Degree Curriculum form, must include a minimum of 30 credit hours required for the master's degree.
 At least one-half of the required courses for the en route master's degree or specialist degree must be selected from those numbered 8000 or above.
 This applies to any transfer credits as well.
 Transfer credits must not have been used to satisfy the requirements for any other degree and must have been completed within the six-year period preceding the date on which this Clemson's master's degree or specialist degree will be awarded.
 There are no exceptions to this requirement.
+Students who have already completed their Clemson master's degree have met these requirements and should not complete or submit a GS2-14.

-The GS2 Plan of Study required for the doctoral degree must also include a minimum of 30 credit hours, where 24 of those credit hours are unique to the doctoral degree (i.e., not also included on the GS2-14 form).
+The GS2 Plan of Study required for the doctoral degree must also include a minimum of 30 credit hours, where 24 of those credit hours are unique to the doctoral degree (i.e., not also included on the GS2-14 form or, in the case of a student who has already completed their master's degree, the final GS2 plan of study for their completed Clemson master's degree).
 Therefore, the GS2 Plan of Study for the doctoral degree must include: